GurpreetKang/BitwardenDecrypt/README.md

 - ~~No validation of the CipherString.
 I.e. No verification of the MAC before decrypting.~~ Now verifies the MAC.
+- Can only decrypt EncryptionType: 2 (AesCbc256_HmacSha256_B64).
+At the time of writing this is the default used for all entries.

 ## To Do